 - Classrooms have limited occupancy, which is posted outside of each room.
 When classes are not in session, patrons should adhere to these required limits and socially distance.

 - Librarians are available for one-on-one or small group research support and citation assistance virtually through Zoom.
-Students can make an appointment by contacting the library, or utilize the library’s live chat service.
+Students can make an appointment by contacting the library or utilize the library’s live chat service.

-- Library instruction is available virtually or in-person, upon faculty request.
+- Library instruction is available virtually or in person, upon faculty request.

 - The front service desk of the library is not being staffed at this time; patrons who require immediate support can request staff or student employee assistance by asking for help at the staff workroom entrance.

-- Current students, faculty and staff can check out their own library books with their Carroll ID by using the paper self-checkout sheet found at the front desk.
-Use of course reserves or DVDs requires staff or student employee intervention; patrons can request immediate help with this task when in the library or when advanced notice given, can pick up requested materials that are already checked out to them at the front desk.
+- Current students, faculty, and staff can check out their own library books with their Carroll ID by using the paper self-checkout sheet found at the front desk.
+Use of course reserves or DVDs requires staff or student employee intervention; patrons can request immediate help with this task when in the library or when advanced notice is given, can pick up requested materials that are already checked out to them at the front desk.
 Library staff or student employees that assist patrons with immediate requests for course reserves or DVDs will retrieve these items for patrons who will then check the material out themselves using their Carroll ID number and the self-service sheet at the front desk.

-- When possible with availability of format and budget, Library staff will purchase electronic book course reserves as faculty request.
+- When possible with the availability of format and budget, Library staff will purchase electronic book course reserves as faculty request.
 For physical course reserves, the recommended best practice by the American Library Association is to quarantine lending materials like books.
 At this time, the Corette Library is practicing a minimum 3-day quarantine for physical items; items come off quarantine on their 4th day.

 - The librarian information desk has been converted to a drop-in station for students to access live on-line help from a librarian.